Pelvic inflammatory disease (PID)

 • Blood tests to check for signs of infection

-Testing for sexually transmitted infections (STIs) is often conducted as part of the diagnostic process for PID.
+STI testing is often done as part of the diagnostic process for PID.

-If needed, laparoscopy (keyhole surgery) can provide a definitive diagnosis, especially in complicated or unclear cases.
+If needed laparoscopy (keyhole surgery) can give a definitive diagnosis especially in complicated or unclear cases.

 • Intravenous antibiotics in hospital for severe infections